Tuesday, December 25, 2018

 "The God who made the world and all things in it, since He is Lord of heaven and earth, does not dwell in temples made with hands; nor is He served by human hands, as though He needed anything, since He Himself gives to all people life and breath and all things."
 (Acts 17:24-25)

 There is no change in the communion elements in the way alleged by Rome.
 He is simply not made present at the words of consecration by the parish priest.
-Jesus Christ is omnipresent in His divinity, but it is absurd to claim He is physically consumed in His entirety ("body, blood, soul and divinity") to begin with.
+Jesus Christ is omnipresent in His divinity, but it is absurd to claim He is physically consumed in His entirety (i.e. "body, blood, soul and divinity") to begin with.
+Christ's divinity transcends physical forms.

-Christ did not enter a holy place made with human hands.
-So there is no reason to suppose that He is going to come down from heaven on a daily basis to be a sacrifice for sin.
+Christ did not enter a holy place made with human hands, so there is no reason to suppose that He is going to descend from above on a daily basis to be sacrificed for sin.
 The Catholic priest's act of consecration is null and void.
-Further, the divine is not to be equated with the physical:
+It does not effectuate a true transformation of the communion elements.
+Further, the divine is not to be equated with physical matter:

 "Being then the children of God, we ought not to think that the Divine Nature is like gold or silver or stone, an image formed by the art and thought of man."
 (Acts 17:29)

-Is not the eucharist wafer manna, which is material?
+Is not the eucharist wafer manna?
+Is it not earthly and tangible?
 Certainly.
 The bread and wine used in the Mass does not in actuality become Jesus Christ, but an image of Himself.
 It is but an earthly depiction of the divine.
 This point is a springboard for a separate objection, namely, Catholics are guilty of idolatry as a result of worshiping the eucharist.
 They worship bread and wine.
+This claim is rooted in the commandment against idolatry and the worship of created things (Exodus 20:4-5).

 2 comments: